Trump slams NFL, praises NASCAR: 'They won't put up with disrespecting our Country'

 “Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our community,” Goodell said.

 “The issue of kneeling has nothing to do with race.
-It is about respect for our Country, Flag and National Anthem.
+It is about respect for our Country, Flag and national anthem.
 NFL must respect this!”
 Trump tweeted Monday morning, but moments later, pivoted to important agenda items for his administration.

 “The White House never looked more beautiful than it did returning last night,” Trump said.
 “Important meetings taking place today.
 Big tax cuts & reform.”